WUCF-TV: Triple overlap, financial troubles, Daystar sale attempt and disaffiliation from PBS

-When news spread of the sale of WMFE in 2011, a campaign was undertaken by local residents and students at UCF to try to keep an active PBS station in the Orlando market.
-On May 26, 2011, the UCF Board of Trustees approved a partnership with BCC to create WUCF-TV, the new primary PBS station for Central Florida.
-The new station leased the primary digital channel of WBCC, the PBS outlet owned by Brevard Community College, and operated from WBCC's facilities.
-However, BCC retained its license and the WBCC call letters.
-On June 2, PBS approved the creation of WUCF and announced that it would become Central Florida's primary PBS channel.
-The new station became the Orlando market's only PBS station, as WDSC-TV in Daytona Beach left PBS on July 1, concurrent with WMFE's departure from PBS and the launch of WUCF.
+The solution was led by WBCC and UCF.
+UCF had an existing relationship with WBCC; since 2004, WBCC had transmitted the university-programmed UCF TV as a digital subchannel.
+On May 26, 2011, the UCF Board of Trustees approved a partnership with Brevard Community College to create "WUCF TV", the new primary PBS station for Central Florida.
+The new station would lease WBCC's primary digital channel and operate from WBCC's facilities.
+However, WBCC would retain its license and call sign.
+On June 2, PBS approved the creation of "WUCF TV" and announced that it would become Central Florida's primary PBS channel.
+The station served as the Orlando market's only PBS station, as WDSC-TV in Daytona Beach left PBS on July 1, concurrent with WMFE's departure from PBS and the launch of "WUCF TV".